Music Info Collections Misc

 And the pork fried rice

-Only a dollar for a shish ke bob!
+Only a dollar for a shish-ke-bob

-You might be wondering how did things end?
-Well, as was the case with Big Fat Love and Triphammer...The Young and the Useless (II) got put on hold when the Beastie Boys were booked to tour with Madonna on her 1985 Virgin tour.
+The 1984/1985 formation of the Young and Useless ended when the Beastie Boys were booked to tour with Madonna on her 1985 Virgin tour.